VictorWesterlund/reflect-rules-plugin/README.md

 `Type::ENUM`|Value must be exactly one of pre-defined values ([**more information**](#typeenum)) `Type::NULL`|Value must be null or ([**considered null for GET rules**](#null-coercion-from-string-for-search-parameters))

+Will set a `Error::INVALID_PROPERTY_TYPE` error on the current scope and property if failed, except Type::ENUM that will set a `Error::INVALID_PROPERTY_VALUE` with an array of the valid vaules.

 #### `Type::ENUM`

 Provided value for property must be an exact match of any value provided as an `array` to the second argument of `type(Type::ENUM, <whitelist>)`